rabbitmq/tgir/s01/e01/README.md

 It is inspired by [TGI Kubernetes](https://tgik.io) - thank you Joe Beda & the rest of the TGIK team - with a couple of important differences:

 1. The last Friday of every month we ship a new episode.
-The episode that you are watching now became available on our [RabbitMQ YouTube channel](https://tgi.rabbitmq.com) on the 31st of January 2020, the last Friday of the month.
+The episode that you are watching now became available on our [YouTube channel](https://tgi.rabbitmq.com) on the 31st of January 2020, the last Friday of the month.
 The next episode ships on the...
 28th of February 2020.
 1. Episodes are pre-recorded.
 While we don't rule out live streams, we pre-record by default.
 1. Most importantly, this show is about RabbitMQ, not Kubernetes.
 OK, there will be some Kubernetes, for sure, but the focus is RabbitMQ.

-My favourite part is that we package and share everything that you need to follow along.
+My favourite part is that we share everything that you need to follow along in the simplest of ways: make targets with shell completion support.
+No more typos, no long commands to copy-paste, just `m<TAB> r<TAB>` and before you know it you are spinning up and tearing down RabbitMQ clusters like a pro.
-For example, you need a budget of maybe 10 USD and a Google Cloud Platform account to do everything that I will be doing in today's episode.
+To do everything that I will be doing in today's episode you need a budget of maybe 10 USD and a Google Cloud Platform account.
-Even if you know nothing about RabbitMQ, the barrier of entry is a [Google Cloud SDK](https://cloud.google.com/sdk/install), specifically the `gcloud` CLI.
+Even if you know nothing about RabbitMQ, the barrier of entry is a [Google Cloud SDK](https://cloud.google.com/sdk/install) install and config.
 Let's take a few to set this up now:

 ```
+make deps
 brew cask install google-cloud-sdk
-gcloud config list
+/usr/local/bin/gcloud auth login \
+&& /usr/local/bin/gcloud config set project cf-rabbitmq-core \
+&& /usr/local/bin/gcloud config set compute/zone europe-west2-b
 ```

-OK, let's get started with today's topic: How to upgrade from RabbitMQ 3.7 to 3.8?
+OK, let's get started with today's topic: **How to upgrade from RabbitMQ 3.7 to 3.8?**

-### [Diego Lemos](https://twitter.com/dlresende), Engineering Lead, Pivotal R&D London:

-A new RabbitMQ version comes out.
-Exciting!
-Shiny new features, bug fixes, security patches, etc. - it's time to upgrade!
-But hang on a second... there are hundreds of applications using RabbitMQ in production.
-How should we go about upgrading?

-This question comes up frequently in the RabbitMQ community, as part of what we call _Day 2 Operations_.
-Every company or team decide which upgrade strategy works better for them: blue-green deployment, rolling (one node at a time) upgrades, etc.
-But every strategy comes with its advantages and trade-offs, which are not well understood.

-* What happens to clients during a rolling upgrade?
-* What happens to particular types of queues?
-* What if an alarm gets triggered during an upgrade?
-* When should I expect for downtime?
-* When there's a risk of data loss?
-* How clusters reform after an upgrade?
-* How to configure RabbitMQ or its clients to be upgrade-resilient?

-The above questions come up over and over again and I believe that many would benefit from clear & concise guidance on how to tackle them.

-So why are we doing this now? https://www.rabbitmq.com/versions.html

 We will start with the simplest RabbitMQ deployment and perform the simplest upgrade procedure: in-place.